codecoffeeclimb/django_example/README.md

 # Django + Celery + Docker

-This is a template project as a starting point to build Django app with Celery async task queue.
-It provides basic Docker production setup:
+This is a template project to build Django app with Celery async task queue.
+It provides basic Docker production setup to run

 - Web server runs Nginx and Gunicorn to serve Django web app.